agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 This is exactly the type scenario, where I would like to include at least the definition of this statistical assessment measure into my spaced repetition database ([Anki](https://apps.ankiweb.net/)) -- or, in other words, "ankify" the concept.

 I learned about spaced repetition and Anki about 6 years ago from several blog posts by Michael Nielsen, who specifically also covers the topic of creating flashcards for sophisticated mathematical topics {% cite Nielsen2018 Nielsen2019 %}.
 Indeed I have noticed beneficial effects of my use of Anki as a knowledge worker over the last 5-6 years as well as for some of my hobbies.
-I just wish sometimes, I were more consistent and disciplined in my use of Anki.
+I just wish sometimes that I were more consistent and disciplined in my use of Anki.
 But let's reserve this discussion for another occasion, since the benefits and challenges of spaced repetition is not the topic of this blog post.

 I have also been playing around with LLMs for a little while.
 But the vast majority of it was using the OpenAI API (mostly via the excellent [ShellGPT](https://github.com/TheR1D/shell_gpt) and sometimes from Python directly), and I was looking for a good excuse to play around with LLMs more and to try out some open-source models that can run locally on my computer, such as those based on Llama 2 (unfortunately the Mixtral models were not released yet at the time).
 So, it seemed it would be a great idea to use different LLMs to generate a bunch of suggested Anki flashcards based on articles about Fleiss' kappa, and I based my prompts to the LLMs in part on Michael Nielsen's articles referenced above (see below for details about my prompting strategies).